phuse-org/SENDConform/pages/send/send_shacl_shapes.md

 **3. [A USUBJID cannot be assigned to more than one Animal Subject.](#rc3)**

 Translation of Rule Components into SHACL and evaluation of test data is described below.
-The first two Rule Components are satisfied by a single SHACL Shape while a second shape is employed for the third component.
-Test cases in addition to those documented on these pages are available in the file [TestCases.xlsx](https://github.com/phuse-org/SENDConform/blob/master/SHACL/CJ16050Constraints/TestCases.xlsx)
+The first two Rule Components are satisfied by a single SHACL Shape while a second shape evaluates the third component.
+Addition information for the traceability between rules, shapes, and the data used to evaluate them is available in the file [TestCases.xlsx](https://github.com/phuse-org/SENDConform/blob/master/SHACL/CJ16050Constraints/TestCases.xlsx)

 ---